the-themis-benchmarks/home/README.md

 major app functionalities and the larger percentage of app users.

 For each bug, we provide:

+- The original bug report of the bug

 - An executable APK (Jacoco-instrumented for coverage collection),